 Luckily though, there are plenty of other delicious healthy snacks that can stop cravings and keep you full throughout the day.
 So whether you’re just looking to stay away from the inevitable sugar crash that comes after eating high-sugar and calorific snacks, or wondering why you can’t lose weight, we have you covered.

 Healthy snacks don’t just have to be boring, underwhelming foods.
 They’re not just wafter-thins that don’t even touch the sides and don’t even have to be the snacks with the lowest calories.
+Although, unlikely popular options include Weetabix brownies and cakes since Weetabix has low calories, is high in protein and fibre.

 We love the ideas curated especially for GoodtoKnow by Annie Williams, a personal trainer from Ori Gym, and CEO of Nourish Fit Food, Stephen Jones.
 As well as being tasty and filling, they’re super nutritious and keep you full through the afternoon without that need to go back into the kitchen for something else.